 Pursuant to our Bylaws, all shares of our capital stock are issued in uncertificated form.
 The Company shall, within a reasonable time after the issuance or transfer of uncertificated shares, send to the registered owner of the shares a written notice containing the information required to be set forth or stated on certificates under the NRS.
-Except as otherwise expressly provided by law, the rights and obligations of the holders of uncertificates representing shares of the same class and series shall be identical.
+Except as otherwise expressly provided by law, the rights and obligations of the holders of uncertificated shares and the rights and obligations of the holders of certificates representing shares of the same class and series shall be identical.